WiseLibs/super-sources/README.md

 - `positions` (boolean)
 	* Whether or not the output should highlight the exact positions of the referenced source code.
 Default: `true`.
 - `maxLines` (number)
 	* The maximum number of source lines to display (per source snippet) before lines are omitted to save space.
+Default: `7`.

 ## class ErrorBuilder

-A convenient builder class for making customized [`SourceError`](#class-sourceerror) objects.
+A convenient builder class for making customized [`SourceError`](#class-sourceerror)s.

 ### builder.error(*message*) -> *this*